-$b = the \alpha - 2r(0)$ near the center of the cladding.
+b = the α -7r(0) near the center of the cladding.

-These layers will then be followed by prior $\beta - 2r + \alpha - 2r(0) + 2rO_2$ or only $\alpha - 2r(0) + 2rO_2$, depending on the amount of oxidation from the outside by the steam.
-The fuel is reduced by the Zr to form metallic $\alpha - 2r(0)$ and elemental uranium. $2rO_2$ cannot form as a result of the $UO_2/2r$ reaction alone.
-The metallic uranium does not remain at the $UO_2/\alpha - 2r(0)a$ interface, because it tends to interact with Zr low in oxygen and diffuses into the cladding to form a (U,Zr) alloy rich in uranium.
-The (U,Zr) alloy lies between two $\alpha - 2r(0)$ layers and is liquid above about 1425 K, depending on the Zr content.
+These layers will then be followed by prior β -Zr $\rightarrow \alpha$ -Zr(0) \rightarrow ZrO2 or only α -Zr(0) \rightarrow ZrO2, depending on the amount of oxidation from the outside by the steam.
+The fuel is reduced by the Zr to form metallic α -Zr(0) and elemental uranium.
+ZrO2 cannot form as a result of the $UO_2/7r$ reaction alone.
+The metallic uranium does not remain at the UO_2/α -7r(O)a interface, because it tends to interact with Zr low in oxygen and diffuses into the cladding to form a U,Zr alloy rich in uranium.
+The U,Zr alloy lies between two α -Zr(0) layers and is liquid above about 1425 K, depending on the Zr content.
 This small quantity of liquid is a product of the solid state diffusion couple.
-The $\alpha - 2r(0)$ layer adjacent to the fuel contains small amounts of the (U,Zr) alloy, primarily along grain boundaries, but also as small globules within the $\alpha - 2r(0)a$ grains.
-The $\alpha - 2r(0)b$ layer adjacent to the prior $\beta - 2r$ contains no (U,Zr) alloy.
-During cooldown, the hypostoichiometric UO{2-x} decomposes into stoichiometric UO{2-00} and additional metallic uranium.
+The α -Zr(0) layer adjacent to the fuel contains small amounts of the U,Zr alloy, primarily along grain boundaries, but also as small globules within the α -Zr(0)a grains.
+The α -Zr(0)b layer adjacent to the prior β -Zr contains no U,Zr alloy.
+During cooldown, the hypostoichiometric U0{2-x} decomposes into stoichiometric U0{2.00} and additional metallic uranium.
+The two-phase [α -Zr(0)a + U,Zr] layer is made up of relatively small, radially elongated α -Zr(0) grains compared to the α -Zr(0) layer [and α -Zr(0) in general] which is made up of large grains.

 Figure 18.
-Zirconium-oxygen equilibrium phase diagram.
+Zirconium-oxygen equilibrium pjhase diagram (Reference 10).